Truongson-erorr/SocialMediaMusic_app/README.md

 ## 📝 Notes

 > This project is a part of my mobile development portfolio.
 It demonstrates advanced Android practices including real-time data syncing, multimedia handling, and cloud integration.
 Feel free to explore the source code and reach out for collaboration or feedback.
-Thanks for reading
+Thanks for reading!